fylein/fyle-mobile-app/README.md

 # Node version

-Please install node v14.17.2 or above via nvm
+Please install node v14.17.2 or above via nvm.

 ## How to run this locally?